pmarkert/hyperpotamus/README.md

 So what just happened?
 You made a script that requests the webpage specified on the first line and then checks to make sure that the text on the second line appears somewhere on the page.

-If you run the script again adding a few verbose flags (-vvv) you will see what hyperpotamus is doing.
+If you run the script again adding a few verbose flags (-v or -vv or -vvv) you will see what hyperpotamus is doing.
 The more v's you add, the more output you get.

 ## Some sample scripts